1cek4/CSC360-aodenike-FinalProjectSetup/README.md

 # CSC360-aodenike-FinalProjectSetup
-This project is going to be an api for the game grounded, specifically a bug(insects) api.
+This project is going to be an api for the game grounded, it for now will .

-This Api will allow you to preform crud operations on bugs(create, read, update and delete) This api will utilise three different patterns with Factory method being the first.
+This Api will allow you to preform crud operations on bugs, weapons (create, read, update and delete) This api will utilise three different patterns with Factory method being the first.